Sydney Taylor Book Award: Themes

 Most Sydney Taylor Book Award winning titles are universal in theme while Judaic in specific content, highlighting the rich diversity of Jewish lives and experiences, traditions, and values to Jewish and non-Jewish readers alike.

-Children's Book Award Recipients

 Body-of-Work Award

-The body-of-work award is given "to recognize an author or entity who has made a substantial contribution over time to the genre of Jewish children’s literature."
+The body-of-work award is given "to recognize an author or entity who has made a substantial contribution over time to the genre of Jewish children's literature."
 Beginning in 2018, the award became biennial instead of periodic.